chaos-mesh/website/docs/chaosctl-tool.md

    kubectl get secret chaos-mesh-chaosd-client-certs -n chaos-testing -o "jsonpath={.data['ca\.key']}" | base64 -d> ca.key
    ```

-2. Copy the `ca.crt` and `ca.key` files to **the corresponding physical machine**, for example, to the `/etc/chaosd/pki` directory.
+2. Copy the `ca.crt` and `ca.key` files to **the corresponding physical machine**.
+For example, copy the files to the `/etc/chaosd/pki` directory.

-3. Then, on **the physical machine**, use the `chaosctl pm generate` command to generate TLS certificates (the default path for saving certifacates is `/etc/chaosd/pki`).
-An example command is as follows:
+3. Use the `chaosctl pm generate` command to generate TLS certificates (save to `/etc/chaosd/pki by default) on **the physical machine**.
+For example:

    ```bash
    ./chaosctl pm generate --cacert=/etc/chaosd/pki/ca.crt --cakey=/etc/chaosd/pki/ca.key
    ```

-   For more information and examples of this feature, please refer to `chaosctl pm generate -h`.
+   For further information and examples of this feature, refer to `chaosctl pm generate -h`.

-4. Finally, use the `chaosctl pm create` command to create a `PhysicalMachine` resource in the Kubernetes cluster on a machine that has access to the Kubernetes cluster.
-An example command is as follows:
+4. Use the `chaosctl pm create` command to create a `PhysicalMachine` resource in Kubernetes clusters on the machine that has access to Kubernetes clusters.
+For example:

    ```bash
    ./chaosctl pm create pm-name --ip=123.123.123.123 -l arch=amd64
    ```

-   For more information and examples of this feature, please refer to `chaosctl pm create -h`.
+   For further information and examples of this feature, refer to `chaosctl pm create -h`.
-## Scenarios

-If you want to raise an issue about Chaos Mesh, it is recommended to attach the relevant logs and chaos information.
-Therefore, you can attach the output of `chaosctl logs` to the end of the issue for developers' reference.
-If you want to raise issues about IOChaos, NetworkChaos or StressChaos, you can also attach the output from `chaosctl debug`.

-## Development and improvement
+## Questions and feedback

-The code of chaosctl is currently hosted in the Chaos Mesh project.
-You can refer to [chaos-mesh/pkg/chaosctl](https://github.com/chaos-mesh/chaos-mesh/tree/master/pkg/chaosctl) for details.
-If you are interested in helping us improve this tool, contact us by [Slack](https://cloud-native.slack.com/archives/C0193VAV272) or raise the issue in the Chaos Mesh project.
+The code of Chaosctl is currently hosted in the Chaos Mesh project.
+For details, refer to [chaos-mesh/pkg/chaosctl](https://github.com/chaos-mesh/chaos-mesh/tree/master/pkg/chaosctl).

+If you encounter problems during performing operations, or you are interested in helping us improve this tool,
+you are welcome to contact the Chaos Mesh team through [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create an [GitHub issue](https://github.com/chaos-mesh/chaos-mesh/issues).

+When describing your issues, it would be helpful to attach related logs and Chaos information.
+To provide reference material for developers, you are encouraged to attach the results of `chaosctl logs` to your questions.
+Besides, if your question is related to iochaos, networkchaos, stresschaos, the `chaosctl debug` related information also helps to diagnose the problem.